Winded/passu-lib/README.md

-This is the shared module for [passu](https://github.com/Winded/passu), used by all clients.
+This is the shared package for [passu](https://github.com/Winded/passu), used by all clients.